coreboot/coreboot/Documentation/util/smmstoretool/index.md

 If SMMSTORE presence isn't detected and an update operation is requested, the store spanning the whole region is created automatically.
-Size of the store region must be a multiple of 64 KiB (block size in version 2 of SMMSTORE protocol), the variable storage itself will be 64 KiB in size.
-That's the way EDK2 makes use of it.
+Size of the store region must be a multiple of 64 KiB (the block size assumed by this tool and the default SMMSTORE logical block size), and the variable storage itself will be 64 KiB in size.
+That's the way EDK2 typically makes use of it.

 Unlike online editing which mostly appends new variable entries each storage update with this tool drops all deleted or incomplete entries.